cmu-sei/gbtl/README.md

 ## Acknowledgments and Disclaimers

+GraphBLAS Template Library (GBTL), Version 3.0 includes and/or can make use of certain third party software ("Third Party Software").
+The Third Party Software that is used by GraphBLAS Template Library (GBTL), Version 3.0 is dependent upon your system configuration, but typically includes the software identified below.
+By using GraphBLAS Template Library (GBTL), Version 3.0, You agree to comply with any and all relevant Third Party Software terms and conditions contained in any such Third Party Software or separate license file distributed with such Third Party Software.
+The parties who own the Third Party Software ("Third Party Licensors") are intended third party beneficiaries to this License with respect to the terms applicable to their Third Party Software.
+Third Party Software licenses only apply to the Third Party Software and not any other portion of GraphBLAS Template Library (GBTL), Version 3.0 or GraphBLAS Template Library (GBTL), Version 3.0 as a whole.

 This material is based upon work funded and supported by the United States Department of Defense under Contract No. FA8702-15-D-0002 with Carnegie Mellon University for the operation of the Software Engineering Institute, a federally funded research and development center and by the United States Department of Energy under Contract DE-AC05-76RL01830 with Battelle Memorial Institute for the Operation of the Pacific Northwest National Laboratory.

 THIS MATERIAL WAS PREPARED AS AN ACCOUNT OF WORK SPONSORED BY AN AGENCY OF THE UNITED STATES GOVERNMENT.
 NEITHER THE UNITED STATES GOVERNMENT NOR THE UNITED STATES DEPARTMENT OF ENERGY, NOR THE UNITED STATES DEPARTMENT OF DEFENSE, NOR CARNEGIE MELLON UNIVERSITY, NOR BATTELLE, NOR ANY OF THEIR EMPLOYEES, NOR ANY JURISDICTION OR ORGANIZATION THAT HAS COOPERATED IN THE DEVELOPMENT OF THESE MATERIALS, MAKES ANY WARRANTY, EXPRESS OR IMPLIED, OR ASSUMES ANY LEGAL LIABILITY OR RESPONSIBILITY FOR THE ACCURACY, COMPLETENESS, OR USEFULNESS OR ANY INFORMATION, APPARATUS, PRODUCT, SOFTWARE, OR PROCESS DISCLOSED, OR REPRESENTS THAT ITS USE WOULD NOT INFRINGE PRIVATELY OWNED RIGHTS.

 Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof, or Carnegie Mellon University, or Battelle Memorial Institute.
 The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.

-DM20-0442

 Please see “AUTHORS” file for a list of known contributors.

+[DISTRIBUTION STATEMENT A] This material has been approved for public release and unlimited distribution.
+Please see Copyright notice for non-US Government use and distribution.

 This release is an update of: